Rahulrathi19/responsive_landing_page/README.md

 And then we set min-height ,flex-direction ,margin ,font size where required.

 ## Summary of Explanation
-The first code snippet is an HTML document structure for a landing page, while the second code snippet is a CSS stylesheet providing styling for the HTML elements.
-Here's a summary of what each code does:

 **HTML (Landing Page Structure):**
 - Defines the structure of the landing page using HTML elements like `<div>`, `<h1>`, `<p>`, and `<i>`.